 WHAT IS MENOPAUSE?

 In either case, the cessation of menstrual periods indicates oestrogen hormone deficiency.
+In most cases, for most ladies, menopause does not occur overnight.

 THE ENDOCANNABINOID SYSTEM AND MENOPAUSE